Summer College Programs for High Schoolers

 When the time between ninth grade and college is utilized wisely, we see increased admission rates and a smoother transition to college life.

-With that in mind, I’ve compiled five important tips to help ninth graders prepare for college.
+With that in mind, I’ve compiled five important tips for freshmen in high school to prepare for college.

 I’ve previously shared tips for helping ninth graders get into the best college and what parents should know about getting their ninth grader ready for college.